 The buses run the routes several times per day.
-For more information about the bus schedule, please contact Nada Atmeh at: atmehns@rhu.edu.lb or 05/603090, Ext: 741.
+For more information about the bus schedule, please contact the Student Affairs Office sao@rhu.edu.lb or 05/603090, Ext: 777.

 Student Centers

 There are student lounges to relax and enjoy activities such as pool, chess, ping pong and other entertainment.
 Each dorm also has two common rooms, one for social gathering and the other for studies.